Menu

 • Activity Length: 2-3 hours, 2-3 miles

 This morning, upon meeting our guides in the lakeside city of Burlington, we make our introductions before driving south to the charming village of Woodstock.
-Woodstock is a walker's paradise, where you can literally step outside your door onto an interconnected, compact system of pathways, trails, and carriage roads.
+Woodstock is a walker’s paradise—you can literally step outside your door onto an interconnected, compact system of pathways, trails, and carriage roads.
 They lead from the historic center of town, across meadows and woodlands, through a national park, and up to scenic vistas overlooking valleys, villages, and rural countryside.

 Accommodations

-Quechee, USA
+Norwich, USA

 Day 2